activatedgeek/blog/site/contents/people/th/adages-quotes.md

 > _The only function of economic forecasting is to make astrology look respectable._ - John Kenneth Galbraith

 > _Measures are more than a creation of society, they create society_ - Ken Adler

+> _If people cannot write well, they cannot think well.
+And if they cannot think well, others will do their thinking for them._ - George Orwell

 ## Adages